alexzhangs/aws-cfn-vpn/README.md

 $ bash aws-cfn-vpn/create.sh -x 0-2 -p "profile-0 profile-1 profile-2" aws-cfn-vpn/vpn-{0..2}-sample.conf
 ```

-If HTTPS is enabled but the DNS service API is not, you need to
+If HTTPS is enabled, but the DNS service API is not, you need to
-manually create DNS record to validate the new created ACM
+manually create a DNS record to validate the newly created ACM
 certificate.
 Visit
 [AWS ACM service](https://console.aws.amazon.com/acm)
 console to obtain the DNS record info.
 Once the ACM certificate is
-validated successfully, you can proceed.
+validated successfully, the creation will proceed.

-The command takes around 30 minutes to complete, and if everything
+The command takes around 30 minutes to complete.
+If everything
-goes smooth, the 3 stacks and all services should be ready after
+goes smoothly, the three stacks and all services should be ready after
 the command is completed.
 You can move to the next section.

 ### Verify the manager stack deployment.